Brent Underwood: Career

-Underwood later became a partner in the marketing firm Brass Check, with Ryan Holiday, Jimmy Soni and Nils Parker.

-Putting My Foot Down

 In February 2016, Underwood published a photo of his foot on Amazon as a book titled Putting My Foot Down.
-The purpose of the book was to show how few sales it took to become a "#1 Best Seller" on Amazon.
-The resulting article in the New York Observer received attention from a variety of media outlets including The New York Times, The Wall Street Journal, The Guardian, The Washington Post, The Los Angeles Times, and from authors including Neil Gaiman and Nick Bilton.
-Shortly after publication, Amazon removed the book citing quality issues.
+The resulting article in the New York Observer received attention from a variety of media outlets and from authors including Neil Gaiman and Nick Bilton.
 Underwood was then offered a publishing contract from Thought Catalog to turn Putting My Foot Down into an expanded paperback version.
-The paperback version received attention from Australia's breakfast television show Sunrise, VICE, Adweek, Business Insider, The Daily Dot, the Toronto Star, and others.
-Amazon later said they were changing their algorithm because of the stunt.
+The paperback version received attention from a variety of news outlets.

-The Toronto Star recreated Underwood's stunt with their own fake book, which also reached #1 on Amazon's Best Seller list.

 Cerro Gordo

-In July 2018, Underwood purchased the former mining town of Cerro Gordo alongside the Cerro Gordo Mines for $1.4 million with a group of investors.
+In July 2018, Underwood purchased the former mining town of Cerro Gordo alongside the Cerro Gordo Mines for $1.4 million.
 The purchase included over 360 acres and 22 structures.
 Underwood stated plans to develop the town into an artist destination for tourists and group events, while maintaining the historic nature of the property.

 Since March 2020, Underwood has been living at Cerro Gordo full-time and has regular visitors.
-Visitors have included Jeff Goldblum, Cole Sprouse, G-Eazy, and others.
+Visitors have included Jeff Goldblum, Cole Sprouse, G-Eazy, Jacob Wysocki, and others.
 The town's hotel burned down on June 20, 2020, in a fire of undetermined origin but possibly electrical wiring failure, during a heat wave.
 Underwood has plans to rebuild it.
 He was isolated there for ten weeks in 2020, unable to leave due to the COVID-19 pandemic and a heavy snowstorm.
+As of February 2024, Underwood still resided in Cerro Gordo.
+His book "Ghost Town Living" was published in March 2024.

+Ghost Town Living (Book)

+In 2024, Penguin Random House published Underwood's book, Ghost Town Living: Mining for Purpose and Chasing Dreams at the Edge of Death Valley, about his time living at Cerro Gordo.
+The audiobook version of the book was recorded 900 feet underground in Cerro Gordo's Union Mine.

+The book debuted on the New York Times bestseller list.